UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 2) Now you could play with Moveit on your laptop to plan the trajectory (e.g., "home" state as shown) as aforementioned.
 Just note to avoid collisions when you set the goal states and during the planning.
-(You could run ``plan`` to see how it will performs and then ``Execute``).
+(You could run ``plan`` to see how it will perform and then ``Execute``).

 .. image:: figures/home.jpeg
     :width: 50%

-3) The current arm is not equipped with gripper fingers so you could attach any kinds of it for your project.
+3) The current arm is not equipped with gripper fingers so you could attach any kind of it for your project.
 We provide one type of the fingers in the box.
-You can easily equipped it in the way as shown in the figures.
+You can easily equip it in the way as shown in the figures.

 .. image:: figures/gripper.jpeg
     :width: 40%

-4) When you are done your work, please put the arm back safely for further use.
+4) When you are done with your work, please put the arm back safely for further use.
 Firstly, run ``$ rosservice call /rx150/torque_joints_off`` to torque off the motors, please be very careful as the arm will collapse once you run the command.
 So you should hold the arm manually before it falls down.